Skip to main content

 Learn more about the RBC Homeline Plan

-Because they are secured against the equity in your home, they typically come with interest rates that are lower than unsecured lines of credit.
+A Home Equity Lines of Credit, or HELOC, uses the equity in your home as collateral.
+Because it is secured against the equity in your home, it typically come with interest rates that is lower than a unsecured line of credit.

 The RBC Mortgage Add-On option lets you access additional funds by adding them onto your existing RBC Royal Bank mortgage, based on the current appraised value of your home.